It's hard to tell if these people are joking. If they aren't, we have a very serious problem.

 ClimateChange.org's video "Climate Name Change proposes in a satirical-yet-serious way that we change the way we name storms.
 The video's suggestion of naming storms after political policy makers that deny climate change is tied to their actual petition here.

-In following Californian congresswoman Zoe Lofgren's crowdsourced path to legislation, U.S. Representative Darrell Issa is asking for Reddit's help to draft a bill known as The Internet American Moratorium Act (IAMA), which would create a two-year halt on any new rules or regulations governing the Internet.
-For more info, check
+In following Californian congresswoman Zoe Lofgren's crowdsourced path to legislation, U.S. Representative Darrell Issa is asking for Reddit's help to draft a bill known as The Internet American Moratorium Act (IAMA), which would create a two-year halt on any new rules or regulations governing the Internet (see highlighted portion).
+For more info, check out the congressman's AMA (Ask Me Anything) discussion on Reddit, which will begin tomorrow on Wednesday, November 28, at 1030 a.m.
+(EST).

 Connecticut recently passed a bill that would allow people to sue police officers who arrest them for recording in public.
 This is the first act of legislation in the US of this nature to pass the senate.
 SB 245 was introduced by state Senator Eric Coleman and now goes to Connecticut's House for approval.